On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 Mymy Caffe, Shop E1, G/F, Kam On Building, 176 Queen’s Road, Central, Hong Kong, p.6840 0902, 中環皇后大道中176號錦安大廈地下E1舖

-The Usual Place (TUP) (NOW CLOSED)
+The Usual Place (TUP) (closed)

 Samson and the team at The Usual Place know good coffee, in fact, he roasts his own beans in Yuen Long to his own very exacting standards.
 The result is perfect coffee every time, whether you drink espresso, flat white or prefer a mylk alternative like Oatly.
 The fact that this place is set inside an Italian motorcycle shop with views of the park and is dog friendly just bumps it up the list.
 It’s our Sunday morning haunt.